developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 Steps for ZDVC server setup after installation: <br>
 1. **Run ZDVC Server Software.** Start the server services by launching the desktop shortcut icon "START_ZDVC_SERVICE".
 2. **View the web portal.** Open a supported browser.
 Enter the default server URL: `https://name.company.com:8443/zdvc`, where "name.company.com:8443" is replaced with the appropriate domain and port number.
 3. **Select app to launch.** As part of ZDVC, the server consists of multiple solution offerings.
 Select "Device Tracker" then enter the login credentials to login.
+The default user name is "SAdmin".
+The password is the super admin and database password entered during server installation.
 4. **Server certificate validation.** Use an SSL Tool (such as [ssltools.com](http://ssltools.com/)) to aid in diagnostics and validate the certificate chain.<br>
 A. Open [ssltools.com](http://ssltools.com/) in the browser.<br>
 B. Enter the Web UI URL, for example `https://name.company.com:8443/zdvc`<br>